jacobpatterson1549/selene-bananas/README.md

 [Go 1.16](https://golang.org/dl/) is used to build the application.

 [Make](https://www.gnu.org/software/make/) is used to by [Makefile](Makefile) to build and runs the application.
 Run `make` without any arguments to build the server with the client and other resources embedded in it.
-This will likely need to be done before using an IDE in order to generate some files and prepropulate the embedded filesystem used by the the server.
+This will likely need to be done before using an IDE in order to generate some files and populate the embedded filesystem used by the the server.

 [Aspell](https://github.com/GNUAspell/aspell) is used to generate the en_US dictionary to validate words on player boards.
  * Note: An integration test depends on aspell-en 2020.12.07-0.
 This version is used by Docker.
 Follow the steps below to install the version on your computer: